 Timeline for Implementation

 Boulder County’s work is complete.
-BNSF has some work to do on the tracks and crossing guards.
-After full completion, the FRA and the PUC would need to review and approve the work to ensure that it meets their standards.
-It is difficult to estimate a timeline for work, but we would like to see our crossings become certified quiet zones by the end of 2019.
+BNSF has some work to do on the tracks and crossing guards, and we are currently in negotiations with them to fulfill their side of the effort.
+After full completion, the FRA and the PUC will need to review and approve the work to ensure that it meets their standards, which makes it difficult to estimate a timeline for final certification by the FRA and PUC designating them as quiet zones and reducing the need for the use of horns at these crossings.

 Boulder County has received a $1.4 million grant from the Denver Regional Council of Governments (DRCOG) to implement quiet zones along the SH 119/Longmont Diagonal corridor.
 The improvements and funding are an element of the FasTracks program for the Northwest rail corridor.
 Quiet zones are safety improvements to roads that cross railroad tracks, and, when implemented, eliminate the requirement for train horn use at those crossings.